DISCOVER HOW TO MAKE YOUR PRACTICE THRIVE!

 Just like having pages for every service you provide, you need to create pages for every location too.

 For example, a dentist in Victoria might also have a location in Queensland.
-While the website might be optimized for Victoria, there should also be a page for Queensland.
+While the website might be optimised for Victoria, there should also be a page for Queensland.
 This boosts the chances of prospective patients in these cities to find them when they look for local dentists online.

 Include Dentist Bios